William Saville-Kent: Australia

 On the recommendation of Huxley, in 1884 Saville-Kent became Inspector of Fisheries in Tasmania.
 In 1889, he became Commissioner of Fisheries for Queensland, and in 1892, Commissioner of Fisheries for Western Australia, a position he held until 1895.
 During this time he experimented with culturing pearls on Thursday Island; his experiments were successful, and modern-day spherical cultured pearls are primarily the result of discoveries he made.
 These discoveries were later patented by Dr. Tokichi Nishikawa of Japan, who had heard of Saville-Kent's techniques.
 Later, Saville-Kent went on to chair the Royal Society of Queensland from 1889 to 1890.

 His book documentation of the Great Barrier Reef was the pioneering publication, attracted worldwide attention, and was for decades the definitive work on this landform.

 His sister Constance had joined him in Australia in 1886, changing her name to Ruth Emilie Kaye and training as a nurse.

 Fisheries

 Saville-Kent was a pioneer of the concept of sustainable fisheries.
 While at the Brighton Aquarium he witnessed a lobster lay eggs and charted the growth and development of the offspring.
 His goal was to see lobster and other commercial species of fish farmed as a sustainable resource.

 Saville-Kent died in 1908, in Bournemouth.
-He is buried in All Saints' churchyard, Milford on Sea.
+He is buried in All Saints' churchyard, Milford on Sea, Hampshire.